-Regulation of Investigatory Powers Act 2000 (as amended by the Protection of Freedoms Act 2012)
+Regulation of Investigatory Powers Act 2000 (as amended)

 - 1.1 The Regulation of Investigatory Powers Act 2000 (RIPA) was enacted to provide a clear statutory framework for the operation of certain intrusive investigative techniques, to provide for compliance with the Human Rights Acts 1998.
-The main purpose of the Act is to ensure that individuals' rights are protected whilst allowing law enforcement and security agencies to do their jobs effectively and act proportionately. - 1.2 RIPA covers the interception, acquisition and disclosure of communications data (Part I of RIPA); the carrying out of surveillance and use of covert human intelligence sources (Part II); and the investigation of electronic data protected by encryption (Part III). - 1.3 Northampton Borough Council is included within this framework with regard to Directed Surveillance and Covert Human Intelligence Sources, in accordance with section 28 and section 29 of the said Act. - 1.4 Northampton Borough Council is not empowered to undertake Intrusive Surveillance involving entry on or interference with property or with wireless telegraphy as regulated by the Regulation of Investigatory Powers Act 2000. - 1.5 This document will focus on the provisions of Part II of RIPA (as amended by the Protection of Freedoms Act 2012 (POFA) that cover the use and authorisation of directed surveillance and the steps that must be taken by Council Officers to comply with the Act. - 1.6 The use of Covert Human Intelligence Sources has not been identified as an investigative technique applied by the Council. - 1.7 For each of the above powers, RIPA (as amended by POFA) ensures that the law clearly covers: - the purposes for which they may be used; - which authorities can use the powers; - who should authorise each use of power; - the use that can be made of material gained; - independent judicial oversight and approval; - a means of redress for the individual. - 1.8 Surveillance is not simply for the targeting of criminals but is also a means of protecting the public from harm and preventing crime.
+The main purpose of the Act is to ensure that individuals' rights are protected whilst allowing law enforcement and security agencies to do their jobs effectively and act proportionately. - 1.2 RIPA covers theacquisition and disclosure of communications data (Part I of RIPA); the carrying out of surveillance and use of covert human intelligence sources (Part II); and the investigation of electronic data protected by encryption (Part III). - 1.3 Northampton Borough Council is included within this framework with regard to Directed Surveillance and Covert Human Intelligence Sources, in accordance with section 28 and section 29 of RIPA. - 1.4 Northampton Borough Council is not empowered to undertake: - (a) Intrusive Surveillance; or - (b) entry onto or interference with property or wireless telegraphy. - 1.5 This document will focus on the provisions of Part II of RIPA (as amended) that cover the use and authorisation of directed surveillance and the steps that must be taken by Council Officers to comply with the Act. - 1.6 The use of Covert Human Intelligence Sources has not been identified as an investigative technique applied by the Council, and this document does not therefore go into depth on this topic. - 1.7 For each of the above powers, RIPA (as amended) ensures that the law clearly covers: - the purposes for which they may be used; - which authorities can use the powers; - who should authorise each use of power; - the use that can be made of material gained; - independent judicial oversight and approval; - a means of redress for the individual. - 1.8 Surveillance is not simply for the targeting of criminals but is also a means of protecting the public from harm and preventing crime.

 - 1.9 The provisions of RIPA do not cover authorisation for the use of overt CCTV surveillance systems.
-Members of the public are aware that such systems are in use, for their own protection, and to prevent crime. - 1.11 RIPA also provides for the appointment of independent Surveillance Commissioners who will oversee the exercise by public authorities of their powers and duties under the Act (Part IV of RIPA).
+Members of the public are aware that such systems are in use, for their own protection, and to prevent crime. - 1.11 The Investigatory Powers Act 2016 (IPA) also provides for the appointment of an independent Investigatory Powers Commissioner and Judicial Commissioners who will oversee the exercise by public authorities of their powers and duties under the Act (Part 8 of IPA).